Creative Writing (CRWR) | Faculty of Arts

 Advanced Fiction Workshop

-Students will develop and practice the writing, reading, and revision of short or long form fiction on a sustained project, or series of projects, of their choice.
-They will critique their peers' work, in a workshop setting.
-Students will also analyse published short stories, novellas and/or novels from a writer's perspective through close reading, informed discussion, and writing.
+Students will practice the writing and revision of short or long form fiction through the creation of a sustained project, or series of projects, of their choice, and through the critique their peers' work in a workshop or roundtable setting.
+Students will also analyze published short stories, novellas, and/or novels from a writer's perspective through close readings, informed discussions, and analysis.

 Level: UG